 Editing Assignment #2

-Original Writing

-Point of view in the narration of Lorrie Moore’s short story “How to Become a Writer” is expressed through an unusual self-help tone, taking the second-person singular form of “you.”
-Yet, the “you” that is written in is not precisely the second-person singular “you” but rather, a more objective form which is closer to the third-person plural “you.”
-This objective, general “you” and the self-help style of the narration express both the irony of the narration and the dark humor in the events of the story.
+Narration in Lorrie Moore’s short story “How to Become a Writer” is in the unusual second-person singular form of “you.”
+Yet this point of view is not precisely the second-person singular “you” but closer to an objective form – not an intimate “you”, but a plural “you all,” characteristic of self-help manuals.
+The detached narration creates a biographical instruction manual, which expresses the dark humor of the story and the irony of the narration.

-In the paragraph on page 380 which begins, “In your high school...” the narrator details a first attempt at fiction writing through repetitious second-person “you” statements.
-If this account had been written in first-person narration and had taken the form of “I look”, “I decide”, “I struggle” and “I write” the parody effect that Moore has created is immediately lost.
-There is no humor in this account; it becomes a simply depressing recollection of a teen’s failed first attempt at writing.
-More importantly, the self-help style of prose is gone and the accompanying irony has vanished.
-Because the paragraph on page 380 is written in command form, it establishes the objectivity in the “you” and creates the self-help effect.
-The humorous result is that these are directions and instructions supposedly built from life experience.
-The entire narration is predicated on parodying the self-help style and had Moore attempted to write to the same end in first-person narration the parody would have been absent and the irony lost.
+It is Moore’s unusual narration style that effectively creates the dark comedy.
+Early in the text the narrator describes a first attempt at fiction writing with repetitious second-person “you” statements.
+If this account had been written in first-person narration and the account had taken the form of “I look”, “I decide”, “I struggle” and “I write” then parody of an instruction manual is immediately lost.
+The first person narration delivers no humor – it becomes a simply depressing recollection of a teen’s failed first attempt at writing.
+More importantly, in first person, the text assumes a diary-like narration rather than the self-help style and the accompanying irony vanishes.
+By writing in the instructional imperative form, the author establishes the objectivity the objectivity in the “you” and creates the self-help effect.
+The entire narration is predicated on parodying the self-help style, and had Moore written the same story in first-person narration, the parody would be absent and the irony lost.

-Point of view seeks to mold the way a reader feels about the events in a story.
-Since the reader is presented with a point of view that is akin to the third-person plural, it is easy for the reader to join the narrator in her ambivalent view of the events and distance him- or herself from the dissatisfaction that pervades the limited characterization of the narrator.
-If the paragraph on page 380 had been read with the first-person “I” then this distanced regard of the events would become an invested and shared experience with the narrator.
-The prose, in the context of this story, would adopt the feel of a diary excerpt, with the reader being presented with only snippets of entries throughout the life of the narrator.
-The new effect is not moving- there would be nothing humorous, nothing ironic and nothing unique about the story if it had been presented in first-person narration.
+Point of view is the lens through which a reader sees the story.
+A point of view approximating the plural “you all” captures the ambivalence and dissatisfaction which is pervasive in the limited characterization of the narrator.
+If Moore had written in first-person “I” the experience for the reader would instead become an invested and shared experience with the narrator..
+The prose would then feel like a diary excerpt, with the reader catching only snippets of entries throughout the narrator’s life.
+Changing the point of view changes the lens through which the story is experienced.
+The diary-like effect is not moving- there would be nothing humorous, nothing ironic and nothing unique about the story if it had been presented in first-person narration.